Nikon D3500 Review : A compact and likable DSLR for beginners

 Nikon d3500 Review by Sourabh Kumar

-With focusing points a little thin on the ground, it can really struggle to track moving subjects as it moves around the frame.
+With focusing points a little thin on the ground, it can struggle to track moving subjects as they move around the frame.
 It’s here where a few more AF points would be welcome, as the 11 points are spread out in a little too many intervals, resulting in the camera losing your subject if they’re not that prominent in the frame.
 This is also one of the main disadvantages of an entry-level DSLR compared to their mirror-less equivalents, which tend to have wider autofocus coverage (well they cost much more too!!!).

 Performance

 With a burst shooting speed of just 5 frames per second, the Nikon D3500 is not for the people who want to shoot the real adventure in life and just want to make their friends feel jealous by clicking some of the best burst photos and capturing every moment.
-It’s better than the EOS Rebel T7 / 2000D’s sluggish 3fps, but some in competition mirror-less cameras like the Fujifilm x t20 can shoot quicker if that’s a priority.
+It’s better than the EOS Rebel T7 / 2000D’s sluggish 3fps, but some in-competition mirror-less cameras like the Fujifilm x t20 can shoot quicker if that’s a priority.
 If you want to shoot some sports and speeding pets, then this could do the work roughly but still, the better are there in the market out there.

 The D3500 performed well in the tests, delivering consistent exposures for most scenes, and even avoiding overexposing dark subjects in dark surroundings.
 Thanks to the dedicated exposure compensation button on the top plate, which works in full coordination with the rear command dial, if you do need to dial in compensation, it’s quick and easy to do so.

-The viewfinder on the Nikon D3500 is nice, clear, and obviously pretty usable, delivering a pleasingly bright view with good color accuracy.
-It’s an LCD display, despite its modest resolution compared to those of pricier competitors, shows details clearly while you are reviewing images and reproduces the scene you’re shooting faithfully, meaning there are no sluggish surprises when you view images later on a larger display like that of a mobile phone or a TV.
+The viewfinder on the Nikon D3500 is nice, clear, and pretty usable, delivering a pleasingly bright view with good color accuracy.
+It’s an LCD, despite its modest resolution compared to those of pricier competitors, shows details clearly while you are reviewing images and reproduces the scene you’re shooting faithfully, meaning there are no sluggish surprises when you view images later on a larger display like that of a mobile phone or a TV.

 What you have to do is just install the Nikon app ‘SnapBridge’ which will help you to transfer the pictures to your mobile phone or Laptop or wherever you want.
-The camera is also powered with Bluetooth 4.1, high-speed USB with a Micro-USB connector, and a Type C HDMI connector.
+The camera is also powered with Bluetooth 4.1, high-speed USB with a Micro-USB connector and a Type C HDMI connector.

-Also Check: JBL Tune 225TWS Review | 6 Best Outdoor Speakers in 2021
+Also Check: JBL Tune 225TWS Review

 One of the trump cards of the camera still is not disclosed.
 It’s the battery duration of the camera.
 While the D3400 had enough battery life of 1,200 shots, Nikon has managed to extend this to an impressive and staggering 1,550 shots – that’s much better than Canon DSLRs of a similar price and significantly better than the typical battery life of around 300 shots for entry-level mirror-less cameras.